Bruises after a fall are usually harmless, but seek medical help if swelling, severe pain, or unusual symptoms appear.

 - If you have risk factors like advanced age or blood-thinning medications.

-- If your bruise fails to improve within two weeks.
+- If your bruise fails to improve within about two weeks.

 - If any systemic symptoms such as fever develop alongside the bruise.

-Prompt evaluation prevents complications from escalating unnoticed under skin discoloration alone.
+Prompt evaluation helps prevent complications from escalating unnoticed under skin discoloration alone.

 Key Takeaways: When To Worry About A Bruise After A Fall?